nimroddanielmaayan/the-wild-oasis/notes.md

   use a callback function (in which a common practice it to use the term prevState)

+### React as a Library

+- The main difference between a JS library and a JS framework, is that a library is modular and a framework has all the parts included.
+Since React is a library, almost all applications using it need react-based third-party libraries for advanced functionalities like routing, state management, forms, styling, etc. For each React project, we need to mix-and-match the libraries that we will use (this is also called "setup work").
+This gives us more freedom, but it's risks are decision fatigue and the possibility of making mistakes

+- `Next.js`, `Remix` and `Gatsby` (amongst others) are actually not third-party libraries, but `React-based frameworks` (similar to `Angular` and `Vue`).
+Even though they are based on React they include all the functionalities that a web app needs, and they are opinionated.
+Also, React is just front-end, while these frameworks also cover back-end operations, making them `full stack frameworks`

 ### A concise summary of React hooks

 Basic `Hooks`